saveourtool/diktat/info/guide/guide-chapter-6.md

 data class Test1(var a: Int = 0, var b: Int = 0)
 ```

-**Exception #1**: Note, that data classes cannot be abstract, open, sealed or inner, that's why these types of classes cannot be changed to a data class.
+**Exception 1**: Note that data classes cannot be abstract, open, sealed, or inner; that is why these types of classes cannot be changed to a data class.

-**Exception #2**: No need to convert a class to data class if this class extends some other class or implements an interface.
+**Exception 2**: No need to convert a class to a data class if this class extends some other class or implements an interface.

 ### <a name="r6.1.3"></a> Rule 6.1.3: Do not use the primary constructor if it is empty or useless.
-The primary constructor is a part of the class header; it goes after the class name and (optional) type parameters but can be omitted if it is useless.
+The primary constructor is a part of the class header; it is placed after the class name and type parameters (optional) but can be omitted if it is not used.

 **Invalid example**:
 ```kotlin